Excursions with Erin School of English

 Established in 1705 by the Royal Dublin Society.
-There are four ranges of glasshouses, newly restored Great Palm Hourse, Notable features include herbaceous borders, rose garden, rockery, alpine yard, vegetable garden, arboretum, extensive shrub collections and wall plan
+There are four ranges of glasshouses, newly restored Great Palm Hourse, Notable features include herbaceous borders, rose garden, rockery, alpine yard, vegetable garden, arboretum, extensive shrub collections and wall plants.

 Dublin Castle Tour